bhavinjr/eazypay/README.md

 $ composer require bhavinjr/eazypay
 ```

-Then, update `config/app.php` by adding an entry for the service provider.
+If you are don't use using Laravel 5.5.* Then, update `config/app.php` by adding an entry for the service provider.

 ```php